Veterans of Foreign Wars: Purpose

 The purpose of the VFW is to speed rehabilitation of the nation's disabled and needy veterans, assist veterans' widows and orphans and the dependents of needy or disabled veterans, and promote Americanism by means of education in patriotism and by constructive service to local communities.
 The organization maintains both its legislative service and central office of its national rehabilitation service in Washington, D.C.
 The latter nationwide program serves disabled veterans of all wars, members and nonmembers alike, in matters of government compensation and pension claims, hospitalization, civil-service employment preference, etc."

+Iconography

 Logo

 Redesigned in November 2018, the official logo of the VFW includes an artistic representation of service stripes, easily recognizable insignia indicative of military service.
 Worn on most service uniforms, they denote length of service.
 As such, the first and leaner of the two service stripes represents the VFW's entry into its second century of service to America's veterans, service members and their families.
 The second, broader stripe represents its first century of service, spanning back to 1899.